dt-developers/tadhack-2022-5geeeeeee/README.md

 The missing animations for the arm (mine by the way) are to be implemented by the reader.
 I encourage you to think about using [Karls](https://twitter.com/kommanderkarl)(not affiliated) animations as a basis.

+And indeed, the textures are coming directly from the [hubraum](hubraum.com)-offices and my hands.

 # Next?